Hakob Manandyan: Teaching at Gevorgian Seminary

-Receiving an invitation from the administration of the Gevorkian Theological Seminary, H. Manandyan moved to Echmiadzin at the end of 1899, where he worked until 1905.
+Upon receiving a receipt of an invitation from the administration of the Gevorgian Theological Seminary, Manandyan moved to Etchmiadzin at the end of 1899, where he worked until 1905.

-At the Seminary, he taught Greek, German, Greek literature, the history of Greek philosophy, and English Literature to the upper grades and the lecture division.
-In those years, Manandyan grew close to members of the monastic brotherhood such as G. Ter-Mkrtchyan, Hr.
-Acharian, S. Tigranian, Komitas, and other Armenian companions who taught at the Seminary.
+At the seminary, he taught German, Greek literature, history of Greek philosophy, and English literature to the upper grades and the lecture division.
+In those years, Manandyan grew close to several members of the monastic brotherhood at the seminary, and actively participated in the life of the seminary by organizing various events, concerts, and theater plays.

-In addition to teaching, Manandyan actively participated in the life of the Seminary.
-He organized various events, concerts, and thanks to his efforts, a theater group was created in the Seminary, the director of which was himself.
-At the Seminary, he gained the position of a leading teacher, enjoying the reverence of both the teaching staff and the seminarians.

-During his years in Echmiadzin, H. Manandyan also managed to engage in scientific work, studying the spiritual and historical manuscripts of the Echmiadzin's Matenadaran (now the Matenadaran named after Mesrop Mashtots).
-In 1901, together with Professor F. Fink and E. Gyanjezyan, he founded the Armenological magazine "Zeitshchrift für armenische Philologie," published in Armenian and German.
-About its purpose, Manandyan stated, "With this journal, we aim to acquaint European scientists with Armenia's precious materials, describing the living dialects, and publishing manuscripts that are still unprocessed and unstudied."
+During his years in Echmiadzin, Manandyan also engaged in scientific work, studying the spiritual and historical manuscripts of the Echmiadzin's Matenadaran (now the Mesrop Mashtots Institute of Ancient Manuscripts).
+In 1901, together with Professor F. Fink and E. Gyanjezyan, he founded the Armenological magazine "Zeitschrift für armenische Philologie," published in Armenian and German.

-Thanks to H. Manandyan, the journal published the scientific studies of N. Adontz, A. Abeghyan, Hr.
-Acharian, and others.
-H. Manandyan himself also published his scientific articles in the journal.
-The journal was published in Marburg, Germany, but due to financial difficulties, it lasted only two years.
+The journal published the scientific studies of Nicholas Adontz, Artashes Abeghyan, Hrachia Acharian, and others.
+Manandyan also published his scientific articles in the journal.
+The journal was published in Marburg, Germany.
+Due to financial difficulties it was discontinued after two years.